When I started getting allergy shots I searched for “personal experience with allergy shots”. I wanted to find allergy shot reviews.

 I reached the maintenance dose in the fall of 2014 and continued the dose all winter.
 I definitely felt better than the previous year however I knew there was still a ways to go.
 Spring eventually arrived and so did the tree, grass, and weed pollen.

 The high dose of shots combined with the pollen left me feeling miserable.
 When I took the shots, my symptoms actually got worse and stayed that way.
 I felt really bad, but I continued with the shots all spring and summer.
 I wanted to tough-it-out.

 Eventually, in the fall and winter, I felt better.
 Sure enough, once spring came again I felt bad again.
-I had no choice.

 The following year was a huge improvement.
 The dose adjustment left me feeling better and with fewer symptoms.

 I felt like I was improving again.
 My improvements were fantastic.
 Overall my symptoms had decreased and I had more energy than ever.